pie-framework/pie-elements/packages/placement-ordering/docs/pie-schema.json.md

-NOTE: teacherInstructions, studentInstructions, rationale & scoringType functionalities are not defined yet - the value for those can belong to model or to configuration (to be moved when the functionality is defined) Model for the @pie-elements/placement-ordering
+NOTE: teacherInstructions, studentInstructions & scoringType functionalities are not defined yet - the value for those can belong to model or to configuration (to be moved when the functionality is defined) Model for the @pie-elements/placement-ordering